Edge browser users:

 Our Joy Harrild Award for Young Dentists is open for nominations for younger dentists who have made a significant contribution to the profession.

-How to nominate for this award
+How do I nominate for this award?

-We are looking for young dentists who deserve to be recognised by the dental community for the outstanding work they are doing:
+We are looking for young dentists who deserve to be recognised by the dental community for the outstanding work they are doing.

-3. Have made a significant contribution to the profession meeting at least two of the following criteria:
+Nominees must be BDA members within 10 years post-qualification and are required to have made a significant contribution to the profession meeting at least two of the following criteria:

-• Have made a contribution to the BDA
+- making a contribution to the BDA;

-• Have made a positive contribution to wider society through ‘good works’; working with a charity, their local community, or work abroad.
+- have made a positive contribution to wider society through ‘good works’;

-• Have demonstrated professional or clinical leadership qualities
+- have demonstrated professional or clinical leadership qualities.

 The Honours & Awards Committee only accepts one nomination form per nominee.
 This will usually be the first nomination received.